 About The Yarra Voices

-Under our artistic director Renee Heron, boys and girls will
+Under our artistic director Renee Heron, students will

 enjoy performance opportunities stemming from an